 College Transfer Advising Center

-The College Transfer Advising Center (CTAC) offers students pursuing Associate in Arts, Associate in Science, Associate in Engineering, Associate in General Education, Associate in General Education-Nursing, Associate in Arts in Teacher Preparation, and the Associate in Science in Teacher Preparation degrees a central location to seek academic advising.
+The College Transfer Advising Center (CTAC) offers students pursuing Associate in Arts, Associate in Science, Associate in General Education, Associate in General Education-Nursing, Associate in Arts in Teacher Preparation, and the Associate in Science in Teacher Preparation degrees a central location to seek academic advising.
 The purpose of the Advising Center is to serve, guide, and support students preparing to transfer to a four-year college/university or preparing to apply for limited admission allied health programs.

 1st Floor of the Wayne Learning Center